AppFair/appfair.github.io/index.md

 Rather that having a contractual relationship between the Fairground and the App Creator, as with the App Store model, the Fairground instead confers trust on apps that it vends by guaranteeing that the published source code is the exact same code that was used to create the application binary that is installed on the end user's device.
 This prevents many classes of malware and dark patterns by ensuring that the public has the ability to review the blueprints of the apps that they trust with their personal and intimate information.

 All Fairground apps are open-source, enabling the use of modern techniques and best practices such as reproducible builds, transitive source scanning, and cryptographic signatures to notarize apps as being trustworthy.
-Remediation of bad behavior is accomplished through de-listing.
+Remediation of bad behavior is accomplished through the de-listing and removal of malicious applications.

 ```mermaid
 flowchart LR